sensu/sensu-docs/content/sensu-go/5.15/sensuctl/reference.md

 ## Interacting with Bonsai

-Sensuctl supports both installing asset definitions directly from [Bonsai][34] and checking your Sensu backend for outdated assets.
+Sensuctl supports installing asset definitions directly from [Bonsai][34] and checking your Sensu backend for outdated assets.
+You can also use `sensuctl command` to install, execute, list, and delete commands from Bonsai or a URL.

-### Usage
+### Install asset definitions

-To install an asset definition directly from Bonsai, use `sensuctl asset add [NAME][:VERSION]`, replacing `[NAME]` with the name of the asset from Bonsai. `[:VERSION]` is only required if you require a specific version or are pinning to a specific version.
+To install an asset definition directly from Bonsai, use `sensuctl asset add [NAMESPACE/NAME][:VERSION]`. `[:VERSION]` is only required if you require a specific version or are pinning to a specific version.
+Replace `[NAMESPACE/NAME]` with the namespace and name of the asset from Bonsai:

+![Bonsai page for InfluxDB handler showing namespace and name][35]

 {{< highlight shell >}}
 sensuctl asset add sensu/sensu-influxdb-handler:3.1.1